hzeng33/hzeng33/README.md

 ## About me 😀
 - :woman: Pronouns: She/Her/Hers
-- I'm an early career Software Developer, a recent Computer Science graduate from CUNY Queens College.
+- I'm a Software Developer.
 - ⚡ Fun facts:
    * I can speak both Cantonese and Mandarin fluently.
    * I like watching anime and comedies in my spare time.